 In my opinion, the Red Tour is one of the best things you can do in Cappadocia outside of the hot air balloon ride.
 It’s a great introduction to the area and takes you to the most striking spots in northern Cappadocia.
 If you were to do just one tour (other than the hot air balloon), then I suggest doing this one.

-Check out my post on the Red Tour with Bridge of the World for more pictures and information.
+You can check out my post on the Red Tour with Bridge of the World for more pictures and information, but here’s a quick rundown of all the stops you’ll be making on this tour:

 Tour Duration: Around 7-8 hrs / Cost: 35 Euros